Skip to main content

 1. Switch to the Scenarios sub‑tab.

-2. Click + New Scenario and fill in:
+2. Click + New Scenario and add one or more Scenario Rows:

-• Expected Behaviors – what success looks like.
+• Expected Target Result – what success looks like for that row.

 New Scenario